Mark-Diedericks/pythonnet/README.md

 Code will simply attempt to find the managed type which represents the given ComObject and use that to define functionality.

+Additionally:
-Additionally, InterfaceObjects are now indexable as that did not exist in the original PythonNet project.
+    - InterfaceObjects are now indexable as that did not exist in the original PythonNet project.
+    - InterfaceObjects and ClassObjects now enforce a ReturnType for their indexing (improves support of Excel PIA)

 In my case this was needed for the Microsoft.Office.Interop.Excel.Range Com Interface, as it is enumerable.